Jimmy Dean: Entertainment career

 In the early 1960s, he hosted The Tonight Show on occasion (he was the first guest host during Johnny Carson's tenure, hosting for the first time on January 14, 1963) and one night introduced country singer Roy Clark, with whom he had remained friendly.
-In the mid-1960s, Dean helped bring country music into the mainstream with his 1963–66 variety series The Jimmy Dean Show.
+In the mid-1960s, Dean helped bring country music into the mainstream with his 1963–66 prime time variety series The Jimmy Dean Show on ABC.
 It presented country music entertainers including Roger Miller, George Jones, Charlie Rich, Buck Owens, and some (such as Joe Maphis) who seldom received network exposure.
 In 1964, he hosted Hank Williams Jr. in Williams' first television appearance at the age of 14.
 He sang several songs associated with his father, Hank Williams.
 The program also featured comedy and a variety of popular music artists, and Dean's sketches with Rowlf the Dog, one of Jim Henson's Muppets.
 Henson was so grateful for this break that he offered Dean a 40% interest in his production company, but Dean declined on the basis that he had done nothing to truly earn it and Henson deserved all the rewards for his own work.
 For the rest of his life, Dean made it clear that he never regretted this decision.

 Dean appeared on several TV talk shows and game shows in the 1960s and performed on variety programs, including The Ed Sullivan Show, The Pat Boone Chevy Showroom and The Hollywood Palace.
 Dean turned to acting after his television series ended in 1966.
 His best-known role was as a reclusive Las Vegas billionaire Willard Whyte, inspired by Howard Hughes, in the James Bond movie Diamonds Are Forever (1971) with Sean Connery as Bond.
 He also appeared in 14 episodes of Daniel Boone (1967–70) in three different roles (one episode as "Delo Jones," two as "Jeremiah," and 11 as "Josh Clements"); as Charlie Rowlands in two Fantasy Island episodes (1981–82); and on other television shows including a semi-regular role as Charlie Bullets on J.J.
 Starbuck starring Dale Robertson (1987–1988).

 Dean's singing career remained strong into the mid-1960s; in 1965, he achieved a second number one country hit with the ballad "The First Thing Ev'ry Morning (And the Last Thing Ev'ry Night)", and he had a top 40 hit that year with "Harvest of Sunshine".
 In 1966, Dean signed with RCA Victor and immediately had a top 10 hit with "Stand Beside Me".
 His other major hits during this time included "Sweet Misery" (1967) and "A Thing Called Love" (1968).
 He continued charting into the early 1970s with his major hits, including "Slowly" (1971), a duet with Dottie West, and a solo hit with "The One You Say Good Morning To" (1972).